Zero to Autonomy in Real-Time: Online Adaptation of Dynamics in Unstructured Environments: Results

 We first evaluate the method on the Van der Pol oscillator to illustrate the adaptation algorithm.
 The system dynamics are given by $\dot{x}_1 = x_2$, $\dot{x}_2 = \mu (1 - x_1^2) x_2 - x_1$, where $\mu$ is an unobserved parameter (similar to unobserved terrain parameters).
 Using the training methodology from~\cite{ingebrand2024FEnODEs}, we train a function encoder on trajectories generated from different $\mu$ values, then evaluate online adaptation on a system with a new, unseen $\mu$.

-At test time, the function encoder begins with coefficients set to zero ($\alpha^{w} = \boldsymbol{0}$) and updates the coefficients recursively from streaming data using Algorithm \ref{algo: recursive least squares coefficient update} to approximate the dynamics for the Van der Pol system as $\mu$ changes.
+At test time, FE-RLS begins with coefficients set to zero ($\alpha^{w} = \boldsymbol{0}$) and updates the coefficients recursively from streaming data using Algorithm \ref{algo: RLS coefficient update} to approximate the dynamics for the Van der Pol system as $\mu$ changes.
 For MAML, we vary the number of samples available for inner-loop adaptation to test how quickly it can recover the new dynamics.
 We note that MAML generally requires more online data to adapt and is not designed to adapt using single measurements at every time step.
 We used 5 inner loop gradient updates with varying-length buffers of data (1, 5, 50, and 100 samples).
 In our experiments, MAML did not effectively adapt to the streaming data, with only a 4\% improvement over the static neural ODE.

 Figure \ref{fig: van der pol comparison} shows that FE-RLS rapidly identifies the correct coefficients for the unseen $\mu$ using $\approx 50$ data points, corresponding to only 5 seconds of data collection.
-In comparison, MAML does not adapt effectively when restricted to single-step updates and online data.
+In contrast, MAML does not adapt effectively when restricted to single-step updates and online data.
+MAML's error closely matches that of the static NODE baseline (the two signals overlap in the figure), indicating minimal adaptation from its initial parameters.
 The batch function encoder highlights that recursive estimation achieves comparable accuracy to batch coefficient calculations while operating fully online, even achieving lower mean squared error since it effectively uses more data online.